afterglowtech/angular-detour/README.md

 * npm install
 * grunt build
 * node sample-server.js
-* visit localhost:3006/ui-router-compatibility-sample and localhost:3006/runtime-configuration-sample
+* visit localhost:3006/ui-router-compatibility-sample and localhost:3006/runtime-configuration-sample and localhost:3006/json-config-sample

 *key changes from ui-router*
 * StatesTree -- nodes implement the functionality of building states that ui-router contains in its states function